martinsewere/flashcard-generator/README.md

 # flashcard-generator
 This is a nodeJS application that runs only on the Command line.
-It generates flashcard that prompts the user for an answer.
+It generates flashcards that prompts the user for an answer.